leagueofscholars/behavioral-ds.github.io/content/authors/alexander-soen/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Australian National University
+- name: (current) Australian National University
-- name: University of Technology Sydney
+- name: (previous) University of Technology Sydney

 # Short bio (displayed in user profile at end of posts)
 body: |

+  Alexander is a research assistant studying information diffusion and Hawkes processes at University of Technology Sydney.
+He also works with Data61 and the Australian National University on fairness and boosting.

+  **Position at UTS:** Alex was a research assitant with the Behavioral Data Science lab in UTS.

   **Next position after UTS:** Alex started a PhD at the Australian National University, under the supervision of Lexing Xie and Richard Nock.